 from§

--chains, are ways to express computations without
+from expressions, or from-chains, are ways to express computations without

 explicitly referencing particular instances of input resources.
 Instead, descriptors